areshenk/areshenk/README.md

 I've been making increasing efforts to open-source my workflow by packaging and releasing code I use repeatedly.
 If the code is universal enough, then this is usually in the form of an R package.
 For specific research projects, I'm trying to get into the habit of organizing the entire pipeline into an R package or a set of jupyter notebooks, along with example data if the entire dataset cannot be released publically.

-My repositories are organized mostly by abusing Github's organization system.
+My repositories are organized mostly by abusing Github organizations.

 ### [areshenk-rpackages](https://github.com/areshenk-rpackages)